ztec/blog/content/page/about/index.en.md

 really hard to guess in advance what's the next page will be.
 Be prepared, all topics are in this epic and endless (we hope) story.

-The reader may have to learn french to read all chapters as the author write randomly in english and french.
+The reader may have to learn French to read all chapters as the author write randomly in english and French.

 This blog is not for grammar-nazy (even a little).
 English writing rules are not stricly followed here as the author entrusted us with details about his disability in the regard.
 The author has 70% spelling and 90% grammar